josherick/keyvalue-struct-mapper/README.md

 }

 // Called for each key in the struct after calling Marshal.
-// Can set data store here with serialized values from the struct. func (s staticStructMapper) SetRaw(key string, value interface{}) error {
+// Can set data store here with interface{} typed values from the struct. func (s staticStructMapper) SetRaw(key string, value interface{}) error {
 	fmt.Printf("Setting raw value %v to key %s\n", value, key) return nil